yash-seth/TessOCR/README.md

 ## Introduction
 A lightweight and cross-platform compatible desktop OCR tool.
 This tool is developed with an easy-to-use and functional GUI, which is based on Tkinter, and the logic is written in Python.
 Tesseract OCR is the open-source OCR engine utilized to develop this tool.
 It can be used for optical character recognition of any image containing characters upto a sufficiently high degree of accuracy.

+## Objective
+The lack of an OCR tool native to Personal Computers was a major reason of why I decided to try to make an OCR tool that could provide results good enough, that the tool could be usable and introduced in people's workflows.
+Another reason for making this, was a recent introduction to the Image Processing and Computer Vision capabilities of Python.

 ## Requirements
 - Tesseract OCR engine
 - numpy